owenlittlejohns/SkyWatch/d3_notes/README.md

 #
 # d3_example.js

 A JavaScript file containing the script to produce the displayed figure.
-The primary goal for this is to produce a figure containing:
+This figure currently contains:

+* An SVG container.
+* Axes, with labels.
+* Grid lines.
+* x and y data points.
+* A line interpolated between the points (`cardinal` to make it smoother).
+* Changing colour of points on mouse hover (and changing back when not).

+Remaining changes:

-* A scatter plot.
+* A tooltip containing text on mouse hover.
+* Multiple data sets.
-* Buttons to produce additional lines.
+* Buttons to control multiple data sets:
-* Text about the data point that appears when the mouse hovers over the point.
+* Clicking on the buttons toggles data sets on and off.
-* A legend (ultimately that appears upon mouse hover over button).
+* Buttons above the plot area that upon a mouse hover:
-* Horizontal line, thicker main lines and dimmer others appear on mouse hover over button.
+** Make other data sets fade.
+** Makes specific dataset thicker.
+** Plot other lines (temporarily).
+** Bring up a legend (with a position dependent on whether there are data in the top right corner).

 #
 # main.css: